gitmachtl/scripts/cardano/mainnet/README.md

 ## Catalyst-Voting with your HW-Wallet

 It is possible to also vote with funds on HW-Wallets, like your SPO-Pledge funds or any other funds your have stored on a secure HW-Wallet.
 Starting with Fund4-Catalyst-Voting you can do this with a stake-account on a HW-Wallet. **IMPORTANT**, the rewards-account (stake-address) for the voting-rewards must also be on **THE SAME** HW-Wallet.
 But more about that later.

+> You need the `cardano-hw-cli` with version **1.4.0** for that.
+Vaccumlabs removed that version because IOHK does not officially support Hardware-Wallet-Voting for Fund4 :disappointed:.
+But, like *power to the people* we play **power to the SPOs** here :stuck_out_tongue_winking_eye:.
+If you wanna use your voting rights with your full Hardware-Wallet-Setup you can find the [cardano-hw-cli 1.4.0](https://at-ada.net/bin/cardano-hw-cli-1.4.0_linux-x64.tar.gz) on our backup-server [here](https://at-ada.net/bin/cardano-hw-cli-1.4.0_linux-x64.tar.gz).<br>*SHA256: d0d15d25afc911a40c5ab6d51e6b0a4546ee047032ce3a2b21b48dfe676b5299*

 <details>
    <Summary><b>See the 4 simple Steps needed to generate the Voting-Registration-Data and QR-Code ... </b>:bookmark_tabs:<br></summary>